 Loopback-only binding

-The proxy always binds to 127.0.0.1.
+The proxy always binds to127.0.0.1.
 The config only accepts a port number, not a bind address — it is structurally impossible to configure a non-loopback address.
 This ensures the proxy is only accessible from the local machine.

-For matched routes, Cordon unconditionally strips the inbound Authorization header and replaces it with the credential from the configured secret source.
+For matched routes, Cordon unconditionally strips inboundAuthorization, Proxy-Authorization, and the configured credential header, then replaces auth with the credential from the configured secret source.
 This is not conditional — the proxy does not check whether the inbound header matches a placeholder, is empty, or contains a real credential.
 Strip-and-replace is always applied.

 This prevents credential passthrough attacks where a manipulated agent sends a valid credential in the Authorization header hoping the proxy will forward it unchanged to an unintended destination.